Summer Meals Add Value to Summer Enrichment

 3. Click on the Layers button

-4. Click “FY16 Census Area Eligibility CACFP SFSP SSO” to determine the nearby eligible areas
+4. Click “FY16 Census Area Eligibility CACFP SFSP SSO” to determine many nearby eligible areas.
+More locations may be eligible based on nearby school data; contact us to learn more.

 5. Click any other locations of interest in the layers list